German Star Sandra Hüller's Outstanding Career | LatestLY

 She had received an unprecedented dual nomination in the best actress category for her leading roles in both "Anatomy of a Fall," and "The Zone of Interest."

-Both movies were big winners at the Cannes Film Festival last year, where "Anatomy of a Fall" took the Palme d'Or, and "The Zone of Interest" won the Grand Prix, the runner-up to the Palme d'Or prize.
+Both movies were big winners at the Cannes Film Festival in 2023, where "Anatomy of a Fall" took the Palme d'Or, and "The Zone of Interest" won the Grand Prix, the runner-up to the Palme d'Or prize.

-Both films were nominated for the Golden Globe for the best non-English-language film.
-Hüller was also among the nominees for best female actor in the drama category, for her performance in "Anatomy of a Fall."
-She also nabbed a nomination for the Critics' Choice Movie Awards.
+Both films were nominated for the Golden Globe for the best non-English-language film as well.
+Hüller was also among the nominees for best female actor in the drama category, for her performance in "Anatomy of a Fall" and nabbed a nomination for the Critics' Choice Movie Awards.

 Roots in theater and East Germany

-Note: Update: This article, first published ahead of the European Film Awards, was updated on March 11, 2024.